 There are lots of pathways within Prescott Park to facilitate pedestrian movement.
 However, there is not sufficient alignment between how the park is used and where the paths are located.
 Pathway surfacing and widths are widely varied throughout the property.

-Asphalt is used for wide paths that double as maintenance access.
-Brick is deployed for secondary pathways that are narrow and typically internal to the larger routes of travel.
-Stonedust surfacing is used as well, though given the intensive use, maintenance is a challenge.
+Asphalt was used for wide paths that doubled as maintenance access.
+Brick was deployed for secondary pathways that made more narrow and typically running internal to the larger routes of travel.
+Stonedust surfacing is used as well though given the intensive use, maintenance is a challenge.

-Accessibility within the site is not universal and there are awkward moments between sections of pathway and lawn or the transition from one pavement to another that are patched periodically to eliminate vertical barriers.
+Accessibility within the site is not universal and there are awkward moments between sections pathway and lawn or the transition from one pavement to another that are patched periodically to eliminate vertical barriers.

-There is parking within the park in the lot to the north, and spaces for park and PPAF staff exist along Water Street with two handicapped spaces near the Sheafe for guests accessing the Gundalow.
-A driveway for deliveries and maintenance access only sits next to the 57 Marcy Street apartment building.
-It has been noted that for major events in the park, cars tend to populate the small residential streets taking much needed parking for residents.
+There is parking within the park in the lot to the north, spaces for park and PPAF staff exist along Water Street with two HC spaces near the Sheafe for guests accessing the Gundalow.
+There is a generous lot on Peirce Island at the entrance of Four Tree Island.
+A driveway for deliveries and maintenance access only sits next to 57 Marcy Street apartment building.
+It has been noted that for major events in the park cars tend to populate the small residential streets taking much needed parking for residents.
 Strawbery Banke has provided parking for major events and indicated in the public process that a more formal agreement can be reached to support parking for Prescott Park.

 To reach Four Tree Island you must traverse a causeway that connects one island (Four Tree) to another (Peirce).
-There is a generous parking lot on Peirce Island at the entrance of Four Tree Island.
 This gravel way is mostly used for maintenance purposes but has been known to transport the occasional cooler of food and drink for large gatherings or mobility impaired visitors.
 The surface is relatively even and well graded with no signs of erosion.
-The brick pathways on the island have settled over time making them navigable by able-bodied visitors but would not they be considered universally accessible.
+The brick pathways on the island have settled over time making them navigable by ablebodied visitors but would not be considered universally accessible.